nekesa-w/focusflow_taskapp/README.md

 - **MariaDB 1.4.4**: Relational database for storing user and task data.

 ### **Machine Learning**:
-- **smollm2-135M-instruct**: The AI model used for breaking down tasks into smaller, actionable sub-tasks based on user input.
+- **SmolLM2-135M-INSTRUCT**: The LLM model used for breaking down tasks into smaller, actionable sub-tasks based on user input.

 ---